 The Issuer's business is subject to the risk of litigation by employees, learners, suppliers, competitors, minority partners, stockholders, government agencies or others through private actions, class actions, administrative proceedings, regulatory actions or other litigation.
 The outcome of litigation, particularly class action lawsuits, regulatory actions and intellectual property claims, is difficult to assess or quantify.
 Plaintiffs in these types of lawsuits may seek recovery of very large or indeterminate amounts, and the magnitude of the potential loss relating to these lawsuits may remain unknown for substantial periods of time.
-In addition, certain of these lawsuits, if decided adversely to the Issuer or settled by the Issuer, may result in liability material to the Issuer's financial statements as a whole or may negatively affect the Issuer's operating results if changes to the Issuer's business operation are required.
+In addition, certain of these lawsuits, if decided adversely to the Issuer or settled by the Issuer, may result in liability material to the Issuer's business operation are required.
 The cost to defend future litigation may be significant.
 There also may be adverse publicity associated with litigation that could negatively affect parents' perceptions of the Issuer's business, regardless of whether the allegations are valid or whether the Issuer is ultimately found liable.
 As a result, litigation may materially adversely affect the Issuer's business, prospects, financial condition and results of operations.